sp-soul/sp-soul.github.io/_posts/2020-07-15-a-few-ways-to-improve-your-home-office.md

 Here is a brief breakdown of the main components to it, how I got them, and why (or whether) I think they add value:

 ## A monitor arm
 In my case it’s a dual screen version, but they create arms for any number of monitors, and I’m a real fan of them.
-Because you can change the angle and orientation of the screens on the arm, they’re capable of working with just about any setup.
+Since you can change the angle and orientation of the screens on the arm, they’re capable of working with just about any setup.
 For example, I used to have one landscape monitor and one portrait one (for longer articles and code reviews).
 The main issue with this was that the different positions caused a lot of head and neck movements when switching my attention between the two many times a day.
-As a result, I decided to keep them consistent and with my eye-line in line with the top of the monitors.
+As a result, I decided to keep them consistent and with my eye-line in alignment with the top of the monitors.

 There’s nothing essential about having this in your setup, for me it’s just about creating as much consistency with my work setup as possible.
-That being said there are some benefits:
+That being said, there are some benefits:
 - ☀️ You can change the position and angle of the screen at any point, which is nice for dealing with glare, or sharing your screen
 - 🧹 It makes the desk *a lot* cleaner.
 You lose the chunky monitor stands and gain a lot of free space.
 - 😍 Aesthetically it looks great.
 This adds nothing, its just worth saying!